harry-cotton/sam-contract-extractor/README.md

 A pipeline I built using the Anthropic Claude API to automate the early stages of a government contracting BD workflow — from reading a raw solicitation all the way through to a near-finished proposal draft.

-I work in govcon and wanted to see how far I could take Claude Code on a task I do manually every week.
+I work in govcon and wanted to see how far I could take Claude Code on a task that we do manually.
 This started as a simple data extractor and kept growing as I realised each output could feed the next step.

 ## The Problem